mendix/docs/content/refguide/team-server-faq.md

 ### How can I access the history of my project?

 The history of the project is a list of all revisions that have been committed in reverse chronological order.
-The history form quickly shows you revision number, date, time, author and message of each revision; it can be accessed from within the Mendix Desktop Modeler as well as sprintr.
+The history form quickly shows you revision number, date, time, author and message of each revision; it can be accessed from within the Mendix Desktop Modeler as well as the Developer Portal.
 [Read more](version-control-scenarios)